Can You Give Your Cat Probiotics?

 Does Your Cat Need Probiotics?

-You should start looking for probiotics when your cat often has diarrhea and/or other digestive issues.
+You should start looking for probiotics if and when your cat often has diarrhea and/or other digestive issues.
 Diarrhea is an initial indication of many major GI problems, so giving probiotics may prevent future health problems.
 Be sure to talk it over with your vet, too, of course.

 Frequent diarrhea can make your pet uneasy and taking probiotics can fix the balance of good and bad bacteria in the small intestine thereby tackling the problem.
 Nevertheless, it is important to note that probiotics will change the bacterial environment in intestines and cats may also get diarrhea due to that.
 But this should stop after a few days once your cat adjusts to probiotics.